Plasma model and Drude model permittivities in Lifshitz formula: The linear response of the Hamiltonian system to external action

-In the preceding Section we have derived the Callen-Welton fluctuation-dissipation theorem Eq.\ \eqref{e21} considering equilibrium system at the temperature $T$ which is described by the Hamiltonian $H$ and the statistical operator $\rho$ (see Eqs.\ \eqref{e1} and \eqref{e2}).
+In the preceding Section we have derived the AC-relation Eq.\ \eqref{e21} considering equilibrium system at the temperature $T$ which is described by the Hamiltonian $H$ and the statistical operator $\rho$ (see Eqs.\ \eqref{e1} and \eqref{e2}).
 Now we find the linear response of this system to the external action \cite{Kubo,Kubo-1,ZubUFN-1,Zub-book}.
 To this end we add to the Hamiltonian $H$ the following term

 where $A_j$ are, as before, the dynamical variables (operators) pertaining to the initial system and $F_j (t)$ are non-operator real functions describing external forces or fields.
 It is assumed that the fields $F_j(t)$ are adiabatically turned on in the remote past